skrbics/bsitry/README.md

 ### PUT
-PUT is most-often utilized for **update** capabilities, PUT-ing to a known resource URI with the request body containing the newly-updated representation of the original resource.
+PUT is most-often utilized for **update** capabilities,PUT-ing to a known resource URI with the request body containing the newly-updated representation of the original resource.

 PUT http://www.example.com/customers/12345
 PUT http://www.example.com/customers/12345/orders/